Skip to main content

 1. Skipping the isometric phase and going straight to dynamic loading.
 The pain doesn't settle and the protocol stalls.

 2. Too much volume in the first 3 weeks.
-Cook 2015's framework is the safety net: pain that lingers into the next day means too much yesterday.
+The same pain-monitoring rule is the safety net: pain that lingers into the next day means too much yesterday.

 3. Ignoring the desk-posture background.
 Eight hours of forward-rounded shoulders undoes 30 minutes of rehab.
 The thoracic-extension work and pec-minor release are not optional.

 4. Avoiding pain entirely.
-Hanratty 2012 and the broader rehab literature consistently find that the avoidance-only path produces worse outcomes than graded loading with mild, settling pain Hanratty 2012.
+Systematic-review evidence on exercise for impingement, together with the broader rehab literature, favors graded loading with mild, settling pain over complete avoidance Hanratty 2012.

 Practical takeaways